cule/running-route-tileserver/README.md

 ####Setting up the Backend

 We're going to walk through setting up a PostgreSQL/PostGIS database to hold the GPS routes as LineStrings.
-In our situation, we received a tab delimited file of encoded polylines, so we'll start from there.
+In our situation, we started with a tab delimited file of encoded polylines, so we'll work from there - but this is easy to do with GPS routes in any sort of format.

-Using polyline_to_linestring.py and specifically the great [Shapely](https://pypi.python.org/pypi/Shapely) Python library for manipulating geometry objects, we were able to transform the encoded polylines into well-known-text (WKT) representations of [Spherical Mercator Projection](http://alastaira.wordpress.com/2011/01/23/the-google-maps-bing-maps-spherical-mercator-projection/)
+Using a short Python script ([polyline_to_linestring.py](https://github.com/nautilytics/running-route-tileserver/blob/master/Data/polyline_to_linestring.py)) and specifically the great [Shapely](https://pypi.python.org/pypi/Shapely) Python library for manipulating geometry objects, we were able to transform the encoded polylines into well-known-text (WKT) representations of [Spherical Mercator Projection](http://alastaira.wordpress.com/2011/01/23/the-google-maps-bing-maps-spherical-mercator-projection/)
-LineStrings for easy copying into the database.
+SRID:3857 LineStrings for easy copying into the database.

 Once we have transformed the data and written the results to gps_routes_sample_parsed.tab, we can now COPY the tab delimited file into our database.

 ```
 [nautilytics]$ createdb gps_routes // create a database named gps_routes